MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-item-application.md

 ---
 # <a name="design-details-item-application"></a>Design Details: Item Application

-When you post an stock transaction, the quantity posting is recorded in the item ledger entries, the value posting in the value entries.
-For more information, see [Design Details: Stock Posting](design-details-inventory-posting.md).
+When you post an inventory transaction, the quantity posting is recorded in the item ledger entries, the value posting in the value entries.
+For more information, see [Design Details: Inventory Posting](design-details-inventory-posting.md).

 In addition, an item application is made to link the cost recipient to its cost source to provide cost forwarding according to the costing method.
 For more information, see [Design Details: Costing Methods](design-details-costing-methods.md).